gabrielmeyr/gabrielmeyr.github.io/_posts/2015-12-24-The-Lack-of-NodeJS-Tutorials-That-Dont-Rely-On-ExperssJS.md

 title: The Lack of NodeJS Tutorials That Don't Rely On ExpressJS
 ---

 This summer I started learning about servers (and code in general) for the first time.
-I downloaded Node and began trying to build a bare-bones back-end that would connect to a mongoDB database and let me build a project that I could use to apply to Hack Reactor.
+I downloaded Node and began trying to build a bare-bones back-end that would connect to a MongoDB database and let me build a project that I could use to apply to Hack Reactor.
 The trick is, I wanted to build it _without a framework_.

 For people new to this whole thing (which includes my self a month or two ago) I'll explain what a framework is.
 A framework is a code structure that you start out with and build projects on instead of literally writing everything from scratch yourself.
 The way apps are structured often falls into one of a few patterns, and a framework will wire up a basic outline of that pattern for you, as well as give you some added functionality that makes continuing to build on that pattern easier.